| | | |

 How and when team members will ask each other

-Also, the team may want to have an agreement regarding what specific
+for help Also, the team may want to have an agreement regarding what specific

 communication tools and forums will be used (electronic bulletin